hashicorp/consul/website/source/docs/connect/configuration.html.md

 -> **Note:** Connect is enabled by default when running Consul in dev mode with `consul agent -dev`.

-~> **Security note:** Enabling Connect is enough to try the feature but doesn't automatically ensure complete security.
+!> **Security note:** Enabling Connect is enough to try the feature but doesn't automatically ensure complete security.
 Please read the [Connect production guide](https://learn.hashicorp.com/consul/developer-segmentation/connect-production) to understand the additional steps needed for a secure deployment.

 ## Built-In Proxy Options

+Consul comes with a built in L4 proxy for testing and development with Consul Connect.
+Although you can configure the built in proxy using configuration entries, it doesn't have the L7 capability necessary for the observability features released with Consul 1.5.

-This is a complete example of all the configuration options available for the built-in proxy.
+Below is a complete example of all the configuration options available for the built-in proxy.
 Note that only the `service.connect.proxy.config` and `service.connect.proxy.upsteams[].config` maps are being described here, the rest of the service definition is shown for context but is [described elsewhere](/docs/connect/proxies.html#managed-proxies).